 As soon as the receiver detects a loss of signal or interference, the receiver starts a 45msec.
 Time-Out Waiting Period.
 Once that expires and the receiver still has not detected a valid signal, the receiver blocks all the crane motion commands to avoid any accidental crane movement.
 The Active E-Stop relay remains closed and the mainline contactor is still active.
 The receiver then begins a ten-minute timer.
 If the receiver does not detect a valid signal within that period, it goes into Active E-Stop, shutting off power to the mainline contactor.

-The Time-out waiting period of the receiver can be eliminated by changing a jumper setting, in which case, the E-STOP relay will open immediately upon loss of signal.
-This option must be configured by Electromotive Systems-specify when ordering.
+The receiver time-out waiting period can be eliminated, in which case, the E-STOP relay will open immediately upon loss of signal.
+(This option must be specified when ordering and configured by Electromotive Systems.)